 - An urgent need to empty the bowel

-The cause of IBS is still unclear, with a possible combination of physical and psychological factors.
+The cause of IBS is still unclear, with a likely mixture of physical and psychological factors combining to trigger the symptoms.
 The risk of developing IBS has been shown to increase after acute gastrointestinal infection, whilst other studies indicate that up to 60% of people with IBS have a diagnosable psychological condition such as anxiety or depression.
 Factors such as anxiety, stress and past or on-going life events have been shown to be involved in the onset of IBS.
 People with IBS are also more likely to be suffering from certain other conditions, (when compared to the general population).
 These include: fibromyalgia, headache, backache, depression and anxiety.

 There is no test to diagnose IBS, instead tests are conducted to eliminate other conditions which have similar symptoms, but have particular treatments available.
 Only if the results of these tests are normal can the other conditions be eliminated as possible causes of the symptoms, and IBS may then be diagnosed.
 For this reason, it is important, indeed essential, for anyone who thinks they might have IBS to consult a GP or specialist and obtain a diagnosis, before seeking help with hypnotherapy.
 This is so important I'll say it again; always obtain a diagnosis for IBS before seeking help with hypnotherapy.

 Once a diagnosis of IBS has been made, many GPs and specialists are happy to refer patients for hypnotherapy, as the National Institute for Health and Care Excellence (NICE) has recommended hypnotherapy as a psychological therapy for refractory